Hillcrest at a glance

 Kloof borders the 500-hectare Krantzkloof Nature Reserve which cuts through a ravine along which the Molweni River runs and cascades into intermittent waterfalls.
 The reserve is rich in birdlife and beauty.
 Homes in the area are large with leafy gardens and lovely views.

 Hillcrest is just as stunning in natural beauty and is home to a number of equestrian estates, retirement villages and golf estates.
-The Victorian-style Heritage Market in the area is a unique shopping experience with an outdoor atmosphere.

 There is so much to do in the Upper Highway area.
 From visiting the many reserves – Krantzkloof, Shongweni, Springside – to mountain biking in the Giba Gorge.
 The Shongweni Nature Reserve is one of the top bird sanctuaries in South Africa and a national heritage site.
 The Giba Gorge offers a number of trails, a BMX track and a restaurant – all boasting magnificent views of the Giba Valley.